Accepting applications for Summer or Fall 2021 enrollment

 Be empowered to transform your school into a healthy, respectful educational community equipped with restorative approaches to conflict and discipline.

-EMU's restorative justice in education program offers master's degree and graduate certificate options that can be tailored for K-12 teachers, administrators or other school leaders, community leaders, and social workers or school counselors.
+EMU's restorative justice in education program offers a master's degree and a 15 credit graduate certificate option that can be tailored for K-12 teachers, administrators or other school leaders, community leaders, and social workers or school counselors.
 Along with a variety of electives, these can help you learn the skills you need to:

 - Promote positive student behavior and increase student achievement and attendance;